sveltejs/rfcs/text/0000-syntax-changes.md

 These changes would require some reworking of Svelte documentation, along with a whole new major version.

 However, these changes aren't really all that hard to actually grasp.
-I think teaching this syntax would actually be easier than how the current syntax.
+I think teaching this syntax would actually be easier than the current syntax.
 I'm not sure what else to say here - none of this is technically 'new'.

 ## Drawbacks